 Fourth Church supports the peace and reconciliation efforts of 174 Trust in Belfast.
 The 174 Trust has been facing down “the Troubles” through a vigorous community development process dedicated to demonstrating Christ’s values in action.
 Based in a former Presbyterian church and led by a Presbyterian pastor, Bill Shaw, the nondenominational organization has earned the respect of local Protestants and Catholics alike.

 Information about mission trip opportunities through Fourth Presbyterian Church is available here.

 Back to top

 Both with volunteers and small funding grants, Fourth Church supports the outreach efforts of numerous organizations in Chicago.
-In 2014, the Mission Committee allocated grants to organizations whose focus paralleled their own priorities for outreach and advocacy: antiviolence and poverty and hunger.
-The following organizations received small grants in 2014:
+In 2015, the World Mission and Social Justice Committee allocated grants to organizations whose focus paralleled their own priorities for outreach and advocacy: antiviolence, poverty and hunger, and care for creation.
+The following organizations received small grants in 2015:

 Cabrini Green Legal Aid